les-tontons-crafters/xtrem-tdd/content/Flavours/mutation-testing.md

 ## How to

-We will showcase how to add Mutation Testing in your Java and .NET projects.
+We will showcase how to add Mutation Testing in Java and .NET projects.
 - Write an assertion-free test, which runs the code but no assertions
 - Run code coverage metrics to show 100% code coverage
-- Run mutation testing to show a less than 100% mutation score
+- Run mutation testing to show 0% mutation score
-- Retroactively add assertions, re-run mutation testing until you get a 100% mutation test score
+- Retroactively add the missing assertions and achieve 100% mutation score

 ## How to (Java)

-You can add Mutation Testing in a Java Project.
-The following example shows it with Gradle and JUnit5 (though similar principles apply for Maven too).
+We can run Mutation Testing in Java using the Pitest plugin.

+The following example illustrates usage of Pitest with Gradle and JUnit5.

-Include pitest in build.gradle (version shown is the current latest, you can replace it):
+Pitest is registered within build.gradle (versions shown are the current versions as at time of writing):

 ```
 plugins {